angles-n-daemons/scrutinize/README.md

 scrutinize should then be running on port 5001, verify this by navigating to the [Experiments Dashboard](http://localhost:5001).

-### Creating metrics & experiments

-Before you can use the client, you need to add some metrics and experiments.
-Experiments depend on metrics, so please create some metrics first by navigating to the [Metrics Dashboard](http://localhost:5001/metrics).
-Some example metrics might include "converted", "purchase_price", "load_time_ms" and "user_click".

-Once you've completed that, navigate back to the [Experiments Dashboard](http://localhost:5001) and create an experiment with some of the metrics you just added.

 ### Installing the client

 Now that the server is populated you are ready to begin using the client.
 Install a client of your choice (currently only python) into the project you want to experiment with.